Pili Fantasy: War of Dragons: Pili Fantasy: Luó Wǎng Qián Kūn

 The second spin-off manga by mangaka duo Ya Shen features Chi Lu-jen's backstory.
 The name is based on Chi Lu-jen's title Master Illusionist (羅網乾坤 (Luó Wǎng Qián Kūn)).

 Pili Fantasy: Huā Yǔ Hú

-The third manga adaptation was announced on February 2, 2020 at Tong Li Publishing's launch event for Taiwanese original creators during Taipei International Comics & Animation Festival 2020.
-Drawn by the artist D2 in the yaoi style, the story retells the events of War of Dragons and Doom of Dragons from Hua Hsin-Feng and Leng Chien Pai-hu's perspectives, and is still in serialization as of April 22, 2022.
+The third manga adaptation, drawn by the artist D2 in the yaoi style, retells the events of War of Dragons and Doom of Dragons from Hua Hsin-Feng and Leng Chien Pai-hu's perspectives.